EmAreAitch/Hotwired-ats/README.md

 Stimulus Reflex: Integrating real-time features seamlessly with Stimulus Reflex.
 Cable Ready: Discovering the power of Cable Ready for easy WebSocket updates.

 I'm really excited about this tech stack and plan to build a complete full-stack app with it.
-Stay tuned for more updates!